Myth-busting time! It’s been probably about 7 years since I last dumped dextrose into my post-workout shake.

 The exclusion of post-workout carbs was one of the most beneficial moves I have made.

 It contributes to me being able to stay lean all-year round (see my full strategy in this post).
-It also leaves 200-300 calories per day that I can enjoy in food form later in the day instead of wasting them on sugary water.
+It also leaves 200-300 calories per day that I can enjoy in food form instead of wasting them on unhealthy sugar-water.

 Having this needless sugar is even worse for people who are cutting.
 You stop the fat burning process and rob yourself of 200-300 Calories you could have had in solid food form, which would have helped you feel full.

 If you want to cut fat fast – I call it “aggressive fat loss“, check out my program Total Six Pack Abs.
 You may say I’m biased, but I believe it’s the best, most effective cutting strategy on the planet.
 It’s helped men and women of all ages get ripped and even win competitions.
 See here for more.